Make-School-Courses/DS-2.1-Machine-Learning/Lessons/IntroductiontoMachineLearning.md

 ## Initial Exercise (15 min)

-- Funny comic
+- Mention the main jobs in data science
-- Prime the Pump (e.g. think and jot, think pair share, etc)
+- Prime the Pump (e.g. which role as data engineer, data scientist or data analyst make better money)
 - Productivity Tip/Tool
 - Review of current event (e.g. tech news relevant to your track/topic)
-- Quiz on homework or topic(s) of past class
+- Quiz on mentioning five methods in pandas and
 - Concept Test

 ## Overview/TT I (20 min)

+- what is machine learning?
 - Why learn this?
-- Industry examples of usage
 - Best practices
 - Personal anecdote

 ## In Class Activity I (30 min)

 - I do, We do, You do
-- Reading & Discussion Questions in small groups
+- Reading & Discussion about data scaling
 - Draw a picture/diagram
 - Complete Challenges solo or in pair
 - Q&A about tutorials
 - Pair up and code review
-- Pair program
+- Pair program about one-hot encoding and label encoding
 - Formative assessment
 - Form into groups
 - etc (get creative :D)